Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 Summary

-Finding good beta readers is not an easy task, and it can also be time-consuming.
+Finding suitable readers for your new book is not an easy task, and it can also be time-consuming.

 But it is a vital element that can help you publish a better book that will connect with readers.